 A call-to-action(CTA) is simply an instruction you give to your audience.
 It usually has an imperative verb (“Register now”, “Get in touch with us”) and we’ll get to the reason behind that shortly.
 The request could be anything.

-We don’t want funny Twitter videos, though, we want lead generation.
-The types of CTAs we are interested in are the ones that get people to register on your website or subscribe to the newsletter.
+However, if you’re interested in lead generation, the types of CTAs you should care about are the ones that get people to register on your website or subscribe to your mailing lists.

 Here’s what one of our CTAs looks like: